feroult/yawp/README.md

 The name of the method being the action you are configuring (`index(IdRef<?> parentId)`, `show(IdRef<T> id)`, `create(List<T> objects)`, `update(IdRef<T> id, T object)`, `destroy(IdRef<T> id)`) or `always()` for every action  or `defaults()` for actions without a more specific shield rule.

 Shields can also filter the data a user can see, create, update or destroy.
-For instance, if the current user can interact with people he'd created, a shield would be:
+For instance, if the current user can interact only with people he'd created, a shield would be:

 ```java
     @Override